 - A. Any employee who is required to work on a fixed paid holiday, which is part of his/her regular workweek shall be entitled to holiday compensatory time off (CTO) for the time actually worked.
 A full-time employee whose regularly scheduled day off falls on a paid holiday shall be entitled to eight (8) hours of holiday compensatory time.
+A full-time employee whose regularly scheduled day off falls on a partial paid holiday shall be entitled to four (4) hours of holiday compensatory time off.
 Departments shall make every effort to schedule the time off within the fiscal year in which it was earned. - B. Holiday CTO shall be transferred to an employee's regular overtime CTO balance in lieu of pay provided the combined CTO and holiday overtime does not exceed eighty (80) hours as provided in Section 8 of this Memorandum of Understanding. - C. Holiday CTO time taken shall be counted as time worked for purposes of overtime computation. - D. When a paid holiday falls on a Saturday, the preceding Friday is a paid holiday.
 When a paid holiday falls on a Sunday, the Monday following is a paid holiday.